LEASEHOLD INCOME FROM NNN PROPERTIES

 Investors wishing to own less labor-intensive properties than apartments or store fronts, may look for replacement properties that provide consistent cash flow without the requirement to replace bathroom plumbing and deal with garbage bins and questionable tenants.

 The NNN lease asset provides cash flow potential, Class “A” tenants and, most importantly, little if any labor requirements.
-Triple net leases require tenants to be financially responsible for their own insurance, utilities, taxes, maintenance in addition to their rent.
+Triple net NNN investment leases require tenants to be financially responsible for their own insurance, utilities, taxes and maintenance in addition to their rent.
 The landlord can enjoy a high level of potential income while the building is maintained by the tenant.
 This type of passive ownership may require a greater financial investment especially if the investor can attract a strong tenant such as a CVS or Walgreens, for example.
-This type of hands-off investment typically involves one single tenant and calls for long-term (15 to 20 year) leases.
-Please see Risks below.
+This type of hands-off investment typically involves one single tenant and calls for long-term (15- to 20-year) leases.
+Please see the risks below.

 BENEFITS VS RISKS

 In the lease agreement, the tenant is usually responsible for his/her property taxes, insurance and operating expenses.
 Tenants often pay expenses directly relieving the landlords of this responsibility.

 Absolute Triple-Net (NNN) leases call out that all property-related expenses are the responsibility of the tenant, the investor’s net cash flow is protected from fluctuations of leasehold income.

 NNN properties provide many of the same benefits as investing in other real estate classes.
 Because real estate returns do not move along with stocks and bonds, they can provide diversification to an investment portfolio.

 With NNN properties, you are essentially investing in both the physical asset and tenant occupying the property.
 Tenants with strong credit ratings are considered to have a low probability of defaulting on their lease although investors may pay for strong credit via lower yields.